fireblade-engine/ecs/CONTRIBUTING.md

 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+### 💡 Your contribution

+This is an open source project and we love to receive contributions from our community — [**you**][ref-contributors]!

+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the repository itself.

-When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the repository owner before making a change.
+When contributing to this project, please feel free to discuss the change you wish to make via issue with the repository owners before making a change.

 <!--Note that we have a [code of conduct][ref-code-of-conduct], please follow it in all your interactions with the project.-->

-### 🐞 You want to file a bug or found an issue?
+### 🐞 You want to report a bug or file an issue?

 1. Ensure that is was **not already reported** and is beeing worked on by checking [open issues][ref-issues].
 2. Create a [new issue][ref-issues-new] with a **clear and descriptive title**